Worker’s Compensation

 If the doctor states the employee should not return to normal work duties, the statement must be reflected on the medical documentation.
 If an employee does not return as scheduled, the absence is considered unauthorized unless prior to the absence the employee provides the supervisor with a written updated medical status from the authorized treating physician allowing the time off.

-Note: Employees are obligated to accept any suitable employment provided it is within capabilities.
-Refusal to accept suitable employment may result in termination of compensation and may result in dismissal.
+Note: Employees are obligated to accept any suitable employment provided it is within the employees capabilities.
+Refusal to accept suitable employment may result in termination of compensation and may result in dismissal of employment.

 What Happens to My Benefits?

 While on Leave Without Pay – Workers’ Compensation status, there will be no benefit deductions taken from the weekly workers’ compensation pay.
-Workers’ Compensation wages are mailed directly to the employee by CCMSI.
+Workers’ Compensation lost time benefits are mailed directly to the employee by CorVel.

 Hospitalization Insurance

 State Health Plan coverage may continue while on Workers’ Compensation.
-The employer’s monthly contribution continues to be paid by the University; however, the employee must pay premiums for dependent coverage to the Payroll Office, 919-515-4350.
+The employer’s monthly contribution continues to be paid by the University; however, the employee must pay premiums for their responsibility and their dependent coverage to the Benefits Office, 919-515-2151.

 Retirement Service Credit

 Retirement contributions stop while on workers’ compensation leave.
-An employee who is a member of the State Retirement System may purchase credit for the period of time on an approved leave.
+An employee who is a member of the State Retirement System may purchase credit for the period of time on an approved leave upon request after returning to work.

 Vacation/Sick Leave